 There’s so much bias and guesswork in talking about reliability that it’s very hard to extract truth from fiction.
 We all come into this analysis with certain experience with Chinese manufacturers (e.g. of cheap components we got from eBay or Aliexpress), and it’s natural to assume that quality control may not match the brands with the best reputations for reliability, like Yamaha.

-I’ve actually visited Chinese factories in a former life, in the mid 2010s.
+I’ve actually visited Chinese factories in a former life (working in online trade for other companies and for myself), in the mid-2010s.
 I’ve seen them and they’re as clean and good as any workshop you’d find anywhere else.

 So if there’s poor quality control, it could be anywhere along the supply chain — an unscrupulous or lazy QC manager, a purchaser hurrying a manufacturer and not paying them enough, or an importer/seller not doing checks and instead relying on people to complain (and then just refund them; voilá, QC done).

-Many journalists remember the 1980s (not me; I’m not a journalist, and I’m not that old!) when people were similarly skeptical of Japanese brands.
+Many journalists remember the 1980s (not me; I’m not that old!) when people were similarly skeptical of Japanese brands.
 Nowadays, if anyone says “jap crap”, most of us will consider that to be a narrow-minded view.